Skip to content

 Oklahoma is a vast and beautiful state.
 Homeownership in the state is amazing, but it comes with some responsibilities, like paying your mortgage and taxes on time.
 Plus, you need to maintain it to retain the resale value.
 Plus, your name will show up in public property records.

 Most property records also identify the current and historical owners.
-Although they might have information about the land and buildings, it may also list who owns it and their name and address.
+Although they might contain information about the land and buildings, they may also list the owners' names and addresses.

 Property most often changes hands through real estate sales.
 Sometimes, it happens through a foreclosure and auction sale or someone gifting or willing the property to another person.
 Occasionally, someone may give away their property to pay off a debt.